-An advance statement of wishes allows the person with dementia to record how they'd like to be cared for when they can no longer make decisions or communicate their views.
-Though not legally binding, an advance statement should be taken into account by health and social care professionals who are caring for them.
+An advance statement of wishes allows someone to record how they'd like to be cared for when they can no longer make decisions or communicate their views.
+Though not legally binding, an advance statement should be taken into account by health and social care professionals caring for them.
 It can cover where they'd liked to be looked after as their condition progresses, as well as non-medical things like food, music preferences and beliefs.